michaeldymock25/michaeldymock25.github.io/talks.md

 [Conditional Logistic Modelling for Adaptive Trials](/assets/AusTriM_2021_slides.pdf) presented at the Australian Trials Methodology Conference in 2021

 [Signal Detection Methods for COVID-19 Vaccine Safety Surveillance](/assets/ANZSC_2021_slides.pdf) presented at the Australian and New Zealand Statistical Conference in 2021 (invited talk)

-[Signal Detection Methods for COVID-19 Vaccine Safety Surveillance](/assets/WCVID_2021_slides.pdf) presented at the Wesfarmers Centre of Vaccines and Infectious Diseases Seminar Series in 2021